pikvm/pikvm/pages/Community_FAQ.md

 ### Help!
 I ran out of space aka room!
 What now?

-(This is no longer nessessary on the newer images as the main partition was increased)
+(This ONLY applies to the older flashed images and is no longer nessessary as the newer images had the main partition increased, as a result, the MSD partition was shrunk)
 - You’ve cached package updates you no longer need.
 - Enter read/write mode by executing rw as root
 - Execute the following as root to clear the package cache